JingweiHu-Math/webpage/_pages/research.md

 Research Interests
 ======
-My research is mainly focused on the development and analysis of efficient and structure-preserving numerical methods for kinetic equations (a mesoscopic description of interacting particle systems with the nonlinear Boltzmann equation as a prominent example) and related problems arising in multiscale modeling and simulation.
+My research is primarily focused on the development and analysis of efficient and structure-preserving numerical methods for kinetic equations (a mesoscopic description of interacting particle systems with the nonlinear Boltzmann equation as a prominent example) and related problems arising in multiscale modeling and simulation.

 Some of my recent representative work includes:
 * Fast spectral methods for Boltzmann type collisional kinetic equations